-The applicant or in the case of an application in joint names, each of the applicant, should mention his/her Permanent Account Number (PAN) allotted under the Income-tax Act, 1961 or where the same has not been allotted, the GIR No. and the Income tax Circle/Ward/District.
+The applicant, should mention his/her Permanent Account Number (PAN) allotted under the I.T.
+Act.
+The copy of the PAN card or PAN allotment letter is required to be submitted with the application form.
+Applications without this information and documents will be considered incomplete and are liable to be rejected.

 As per the provision of Section 139A(5A) of the Income Tax Act, PAN/GIR No. needs to be mentioned on the TDS certificates.
 Hence, the investor should mention his PAN/GIR No. if the investor does not submit Form 15G/15AA/other evidence, as the case may be for non-deduction of tax at source.
-In case neither the PAN nor the GIR Number has been allotted, the applicant shall mention "Applied for" and in case the applicant is not assessed to income tax, the applicant shall mention 'Not Applicable' (stating reasons for non applicability) in the appropriate box provided for the purpose.
-Application Forms without this information will be considered incomplete and are liable to be rejected.